Ragar23/marvel-women-assemble/README.md

 - Multiple Ultrons come at you from the right side of the screen randomly to the left side.
 - It has one Marvel character that moves vertically to avoid the Ultrons.
-  \*If those two work
-- Marvel Characters can shoot.
+- Marvel Characters can shoot. \*If the first two work
-- Ultrons touching the character will be Game Over
+- Ultrons touching the character will be Game Over \*If the first two work

 ## Backlog